Teaching Statistics 1 (TS1)

 Materials and Equipment

 A computer with a reliable internet connection will be required to attend the online tutorials.
-In addition, a headset with a microphone is suggested to get the best experience of the online tutorials.
+In addition, a headset or earphones with a microphone is suggested to get the best experience of the online tutorials.

 Frequently Asked Questions